Kohlrabi – have you ever heard of the vegetable with this unusual name?

-Besides Germany, where the vegetable first gained popularity, Austria, Switzerland, Italy, Spain, Vietnam and the United States are all producers of this special cabbage variety.
+Besides Germany, where the vegetable first gained popularity, Austria, Switzerland, Italy, Spain, Vietnam, and the United States are all producers of this special brassica.
 According to Matt Duckor at Epicurious, the vegetable first appeared in Italy, where drawings of it in herbal books have been found as far back as the 16th century.

 Its shape is a round, squat bulb, similar to a turnip.
 Leaves grow on top, and stems extend from the middle of the bulb like long, thin arms.

-According to the University of California Berkeley Wellness blog, the vegetable contains lots of vitamins and minerals, include high amounts of vitamins C, B6, and E and potassium.
+According to the University of California Berkeley Wellness blog, the vegetable contains lots of vitamins and minerals, include high amounts of vitamins C, B6, and E as well as potassium.
 It’s also a good source of glucosinolates (like other members of the cabbage family) which may improve antioxidant functions of the body.